There are many ways your content can go wrong. Yet sometimes the problem is simple.

 The editor is the one who ultimately holds the keys to readable, high-quality content.
 Find some very good tips on how to polish that (diamond-in-the-)rough draft.

 Because let’s face it: It’s the final draft that counts.

 Writing on a topic in way that appeals to no one in particular can result in some pretty lacklustre stuff.
 Going for too big an audience or a topic that does not fall under the writer’s expertise can also be very counterproductive.
 It’s better to narrow things down and really focus on something, even if it’s a niche topic.
 While the appeal of a more specialized text will be for a smaller group, the effect is likely to be stronger.

 Providing unique and personal tips can draw in a lot of traffic, because readers will ultimately want to get something out of your content.
 Combining education and entertainment in style will also make the content sink in that much better.

-4) No freshness
+4) No Fresh Factor

 In today’s content overload, it’s important to be able to offer a new perspective.
 Quality writing gets you far, but topics should be approached from appealing angles to make a long-lasting impression.
 Search engines are your friends, when it comes to scouring what’s already been said.

 Create something of value.
 Thought leadership is about providing the best answers to the most important questions, in the right format.
 It’s also simply about having thoughts of your own.

 If you never experiment with what works, there’s no way to keep better content coming.
 Content creators should constantly read up on emerging trends, and more importantly, what readers consider to be in.
 Note: Don’t just go with the flow, though.
 It is wildly important that you sometimes just go with your gut.
 Even if that sometimes means going against the mainstream.

 For example, using the passive "tense" is often demonized.
 But just because many writers avoid using it, this doesn’t mean that it could not work for your benefit, on your own terms.
 You are allowed to make judgement calls, when it comes to your content.